syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 The line measurement annotation is displayed as the straight line in the page.
 The distance of the line is measured automatically when you change the position of the line and is displayed in the pop-up window.

-[PdfLineMeasurementAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfLineMeasurementAnnotation.html) class to add a line measurement annotation to the page.
+[PdfLineMeasurementAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfLineMeasurementAnnotation.html) to add a line measurement annotation to the page.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}